8 Best Hotels in Saba

 $ | Windwardside, Saba Fodor's Choice

-This eclectic collection of cliffside accommodations with stunning sea views below has something for everyone—the double-decker building of comfortable basic rooms, some with kitchenettes, are popular with hikers and divers on a budget, while the two charming stand-alone Saban cottages, one with a Jacuzzi, appeal to couples and small families.
-And the Captain’s Suites, a collection of four spacious ocean-view rooms with private decks and hammocks, cater to those seeking modern luxury.
+This eclectic collection of cliffside accommodations, all featuring contemporary tropical decor, has something for everyone—the basic rooms (some with kitchenettes) are popular with hikers and divers on a budget, the charming Saban cottages with fully-equipped kitchens appeal to small families, and the spacious suites with private decks and hammocks are perfect for couples.
 There's also an artist's studio space offering workshops.
-Golf carts are available for a small fee to get into town.
+For a small fee, you can rent a golf cart to get into town.

 Pros